Kotzur/TwitterSentiment/log.md

 # Dissertation Log #

 ## TODO currently on my mind ##
-- Finish 3 more models
-- Create a CLI interface
 - Look into getting Tweets on a chosen hashtag from the API
+- Gather Tweets on a specific topic (Trump, climate change, positive discrimination, boston red sox, vaccinations)
+- Create a second design.

 ## Stage 1: Dataset ##
 __Anonymizing the dataset__: